Undergraduate Admissions Policy

 Thomas Edison State University contracts with professional organizations, businesses, governmental entities, and other colleges and universities for the delivery of various educational services.
 Individuals affiliated with these groups seeking to enroll at the University will be subject to the admissions qualifications contained in the relevant contracts.
 (Interested parties should contact their human resources department or firstname.lastname@example.org to determine if their employer currently contracts with the University for higher education opportunities and if their agreements contain any unique admissions requirements.)

 The University maintains sole discretion for determining those students who would benefit appropriately from the learning and educational processes of this institution.
-Thomas Edison State University is an Equal Opportunity institution, in compliance with Title VII of the Civil Rights Act of 1964, Title XII of the Education Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Family Educational Rights and Privacy Act of 1974 and other applicable laws and regulations.
+The University also has the discretion to require applicants to submit any information that the University deems significant, including documentation from other institutions that requires an applicant’s consent for release.
+Failure to cooperate and/or to follow the admissions procedures and University directions may result in revised status, including the rescission of admission.
+The University reserves the authority to revise an applicant’s status at any time, based on continued consideration of eligibility, up until the time an applicant becomes an enrolled student.
+Thomas Edison State University is an Equal Opportunity institution, in compliance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Family Educational Rights and Privacy Act of 1974 and other applicable laws and regulations.